jayelm/ca-parkinsons/README.md

 # Parkinson's disease subtypes identified from cluster analysis of motor and non-motor symptoms

-This repository contains data, analyses, figures, and writeups for Mu et al., Parkinson's disease subtypes identified from cluster analysis of motor and non-motor symptoms (under review).
+This repository contains data, analyses, figures, and manuscripts for

+> Jesse Mu, Kallol Ray Chaudhuri, Concha Bielza, Jesús de Pedro Cuesta, Pedro Larrañaga, and Pablo Martinez-Martin.
+Parkinson's disease subtypes identified from cluster analysis of motor and non-motor symptoms To appear in *Frontiers in Aging Neuroscience*

 The code to reproduce figures is mostly in `publication.R` which depends first on `source`ing `preprocessing.R` and (maybe??)
-`kmeans-dtree.R` and `nms30.R` Additionally, the gap statistic figures
+`kmeans-dtree.R` and `nms30.R`.

 ## TODO